BayesAdapter: Being Bayesian, Inexpensively and Reliably, via Bayesian Fine-tuning: Experiments

 \section{Experiments}

-In this section, we apply \emph{BayesAdapter} to a diverse set of challenging benchmarks to demonstrate its benefits.
+We apply \emph{BayesAdapter} to a diverse set of benchmarks for empirical verification.

-\textbf{Settings.} In general, we pre-train DNNs following standard protocols or fetch the pre-trained checkpoints available online, and then perform \emph{Bayesian fine-tuning} using the two developed variationals.
+\textbf{Settings.} In general, we pre-train DNNs following standard protocols or fetch the pre-trained checkpoints available online, and then perform \emph{Bayesian fine-tuning}.
 We randomly initialize the newly added variational parameters (e.g., $\vect{\psi}$, $\vl^{(c)},\vr^{(c)}$).
-Unless otherwise stated, we set rank $r=1$ and candidate number $C=20$ for \emph{PSE}.
-We use $S=20$ MC samples for predicting and quantifying uncertainty for both \emph{MFG} and \emph{PSE}.
-For \emph{BayesAdapter w/ reg}, We set $\alpha=3$ without tuning and set uncertainty threshold $\gamma=0.75$ according to an observation that the normal examples usually present $<0.75$ mutual information uncertainty across various scenarios.
-Full details are deferred to Appendix~B. We run per experiment for 3 times on 8 RTX 2080-TIs and report the average as well as the error bar.
+Unless otherwise stated, we set $r=1$ and $C=20$ for \emph{PSE} and use the ER trick during training.
+We use $S=20$ MC samples to make prediction and quantify \emph{epistemic} uncertainty.
+We conduct experiments on 8 RTX 2080Ti GPUs.
+Full details are deferred to Appendix~B.